 A side effect of variable stars in microlensing surveys is that they always incur correlated noise, which can affect the accuracy of light-curve modelling or even mimic microlensing events.
 Hence, a selection criterion of constant baseline is often applied in microlensing search algorithms.
 This is obviously not an optimal strategy in consideration of the ubiquity and the value of variable stars.
 A possible solution is to introduce the Gaussian Processes (GPs) to handle the correlated noise.
 In the literature of transit timing analysis and radial velocity measurements, light-curve analyses have already been well equipped with the GP method (see, e.g., \citealt{Gibson2012MNRAS,Brewer2009MNRAS,Grunblatt2016AJ,Czekala2017ApJ}).
 In this paper, we have tested this technique in modelling the event~\target.
 The feasibility of GP method in tackling the correlated noise is noticeable from the reduction of the size of the residuals from the model fit to the light curve (Figure~\ref{fig:lc}), even though we only used the simplest strategy.
-Nevertheless, the desired microlensing parameters are not as well constrained when the correlated noise is considered.
-As already mentioned in Section~\ref{subsec:GP}, the reason behind these loose constraints could be complex, and it is most likely due to the difficulty of precisely modelling the variable source flux, which in turn leads to worse constraints on blending fluxes.
-A concrete explanation can be reached by generating a mock list of microlensing events with many different microlensing parameters, to verify how the GP model parameters are related to the microlensing parameters and in which case GP model can bring a better constrained parameters.
+Nevertheless, as already mentioned in Section~\ref{subsec:GP}, there are still some unsolved problems in the practical aspects of the GP model for the microlensing analysis.
+Among them the most urgent ones are exploring strategies to tackle blending effects and error rescaling.
+An exploration of how the GP model hyperparameters and the microlensing parameters are correlated is also necessary.
+All these issues can be treated by careful numerical experiments using mock microlensing events with different microlensing parameters.
 We defer such a study to future work.